List Of Benedictions In The Bible

 • “The Lord turn His face toward you and give you peace”: This asks for God’s attention and peace.

-See also List Of Faithful Servants In The Bible
+See also List Of Animals Mentioned In The Bible

 This blessing is often used at the end of church services to send people out with God’s favor.